numldesign/career/python-challenge.md

   - Write unit tests for the recommendation logic and API endpoints using pytest.
   - Document the API endpoints using Swagger or Postman.
 3. Serialization Methods:
-  - Implement serialization of user interactions and recommendations using both pickle and JSON.
+  - Implement serialization of user interactions and recommendations using both `pickle` and `JSON`.
-  - Demonstrate converting data from pickle format to JSON for API responses.
+  - Demonstrate converting data from `pickle` format to `JSON` for API responses.

 #### Evaluation Criteria